How to Play Basketball: A Beginner’s Guide

 4. Shooting

 Proper shooting mechanics focus on the ball and wrist position during the release.
-The focus should also be on following through up towards the rim and arching shots over outstretched defenders.
+The focus should also be on following through towards the rim and arching shots over outstretched defenders.
 Fundamentals like jump shots, layups, and free throws require practice.

 Basic Basketball Tactics